-- Update your wardrobe in Animal Crossing: New Horizons
+- How to swim in Animal Crossing: New Horizons

 - How to play the turnip Stalk Market in Animal Crossing: New Horizons

 Unfortunately, unlocking the Island Designer app takes quite a bit of time.
 You will have to put your island almost totally together before you’re able to change your island’s landscape, which can be a bit frustrating.
 To get the terraforming app, you’ll have to finish Project K, Tom Nook’s assignment, to get KK.
 Slider to come and perform on your island.
 That means that to even finish Project K, you’ll have to complete a fair amount of tasks.

 The first thing you’ll have to do is build the campsite and invite the first camper that appears to live on your island.
 Then you’ll have to create three housing plots — those have additional DIYs that will need to be completed to get the houses built.
 Afterward, you’ll have to get three villagers to move into those vacant houses.
 Finally, you’ll need to start decorating your island with bridges, inclines, and items to get your island up to a three-star rating.

 Getting a three-star rating is not as difficult as you might think.
 Once you get the villagers on the island, place some furniture around and plant many flowers and trees.
 This should help increase your island rating a little faster, particularly in the beginning.

 The most annoying part of this process is that you’ll pretty much have to pay to move all of your islanders again once you get the terraforming app.
 It costs 50,000 bells per house to move.
 This whole process can be frustrating.
 Try to place the houses where you think you would like them (if you can).